Obituary of Nathaniel Alderman, Jr.

 After his assignment to MacDill Air Force Base in 1977, he lived in St. Petersburg, Florida with his best friend and loving wife, Janet, who predeceased him in 2019..
 Loving survivors include five children, five grandchildren, and nine great-grandchildren, and 1 great-great grandchild, collectively residing in MA, OR and AZ; all of whom have been supportive and a major influence during his military service and later retirement activities.

-Internment with military honors will be at Sarasota National Cemetery, Sarasota, Florida, on Tuesday, March 24, 2020 at 10am.To plant a tree in memory of Nathaniel Alderman, Jr., please visit Tribute Store
+Internment with military honors will be at Sarasota National Cemetery, Sarasota, Florida, on Tuesday, March 24, 2020 at 10am.To send flowers to the family or plant a tree in memory of Nathaniel Alderman, Jr., please visit Tribute Store